-I will use Blackboard in several ways.
+We will use Canvas for courseware support.
 The syllabus, course handouts and assignments will be posted there.
-You will turn in assignments by uploading your papers, and I will return both grades and comments to you electronically.
-Sign-up for team/group activities and the posting of team write-ups will happen through Blackboard as well.
+You will turn in most assignments by uploading your papers, and I will return grades and comments to you electronically.
+Sign-up for team/group activities and the posting of team write-ups will happen through Canvas as well.
 Finally, I will post relevant articles or web links that come to my attention during the course, and I encourage you to do the same.